Toomre stability of disk galaxies in quasi-linear MOND: Discussion and Conclusions

 The situation is very different in MOND, where the modification to gravity can only endow disks with a limited amount of extra stability.
 This remains true for galaxies with arbitrarily low surface density, even though MOND has a very large effect on the dynamics of such systems.
 Equation \ref{Perturbation_g_QUMOND} gives a rough understanding of why this is the case.

-Our numerical calculations allow us to check the closeness of the action-based QUMOND to the often-used algebraic MOND expression $\vg = \nu \vgN$ (Section \ref{Section_ALM}).
+To quantify the minimum $\sigma_r$ required for Toomre stability of QUMOND exponential disks, a numerical approach is required because the RC is not analytic (Section \ref{Numerical_results}).
+Nonetheless, the RC can be approximated rather well analytically, as we show by comparing RCs in the action-based QUMOND with the often-used algebraic MOND expression $\vg = \nu \vgN$ (Section \ref{Section_ALM}).
 Our results indicate that beyond the central ${0.5 \, r_d}$, the radial force in the disk mid-plane differs by ${< 3\%}$, even if the galaxy has a very low surface density.
 However, this is only true if $\nu$ in the ALM expression (Equation \ref{Algebraic_MOND_approximation}) is based on both the radial and vertical components of $\vgN$, with the latter assumed to be $2 \pi G \Sigma$ as appropriate for a point just outside the disk.
 If this component of $\vgN$ is neglected, then similarly good agreement between the ALM and QUMOND is only attained beyond $\approx 2.5 \, r_d$ (Figure \ref{ALM_error_wrong}).
-Nonetheless, this form of the ALM (Equation \ref{MDAR}) is correct in some modified inertia interpretations of MOND \citep{Milgrom_1994, Milgrom_2011}.
+Even so, this form of the ALM (Equation \ref{MDAR}) is correct in some modified inertia interpretations of MOND \citep{Milgrom_1994, Milgrom_2011}.
 This may provide a way to distinguish whether MOND is best understood as a modification of gravity or of inertia.
 A recent analysis favoured the former \citep{Frandsen_2018}.

-Our analytic disk stability condition for QUMOND (Equation \ref{Min_sigma_r_QUMOND}) should prove useful when setting up stable disk galaxies in the efficient $N$-body codes Phantom of RAMSES \citep{PoR} and RAyMOND \citep{Candlish_2015} that implement this theory.
-We are currently attempting to use the former to simulate a past flyby interaction between the Milky Way and Andromeda galaxies, thus extending our work in \citet{Banik_Ryan_2018} by performing $N$-body simulations similar to those of \citet{Bilek_2018}.
+Our analytic disk stability condition for QUMOND (Equation \ref{Min_sigma_r_QUMOND}) should prove useful when setting up stable disk galaxies in the efficient $N$-body codes Phantom of RAMSES \citep{PoR} and RAyMOND \citep{Candlish_2015} that implement QUMOND.
+We are currently using Phantom of RAMSES to simulate a past flyby interaction between the Milky Way and Andromeda galaxies, thus extending our work in \citet{Banik_Ryan_2018} by performing $N$-body simulations similar to those of \citet{Bilek_2018}.
 We hope to clarify if this flyby scenario can form structures similar to those observed in the Local Group.